bbmokhtari/django-translations/docs/guide/models.rst

 ============================

-:meth:`~translations.models.Translatable.apply_translations` can also apply the translations of a :class:`~translations.models.Translatbale` instance's relations provided they are :class:`~translations.models.Translatbale` as well.
+:meth:`~translations.models.Translatable.apply_translations` can also apply the translations of a :class:`~translations.models.Translatable` instance's relations provided they are :class:`~translations.models.Translatable` as well.

 .. testsetup:: guide_apply_translations_relations